Suzanne Jenniches: Career

 Jenniches began her career in science as a high school biology teacher, teaching ecology, in Westminster, Maryland.
 During this time, she received a magazine in the mail from the National Education Association.
 It was 1970, the first year of Earth Day.
 On the back cover, she found an ad from Johns Hopkins University.
 There was a post card to fill, tear out, and send in.
 Once again, she decided to change her career path on a whim.
 She applied to go to graduate school at Johns Hopkins by impulse.
 One of the items on the back cover flyer was the environmental engineering.

 At Johns Hopkins's evening school, Jenniches's peers influenced her to work at Westinghouse Electric Company.
 It was the first time Westinghouse attained a female engineer, so they had to create an unusual exception for her: an internship.
 She would be the only woman there, and the only person that had ever had an internship.
 Jenniches accepted the unique opportunity.
 She quit teaching and worked at Westinghouse as an associate engineer.
 She worked there, as an intern and a woman, for two weeks, unpaid, in a plant, with no security clearance, all while still attending evening classes to complete her engineering degree.
 No one had ever done that before.
 As a part of her job, she used keypunch digital tapes to program read-only memories, a PROM programmer.
 She worked harder than most people.
-Therefore, she would often be on-call, sometimes waking from home at 3 o'clock in the morning to attend to emergency data requirements.
+She would often be on-call, sometimes waking from home at 3 o'clock in the morning to attend to emergency data requirements.

 In the beginning of her engineer career, Jenniches changed jobs every eighteen months for two years.
 She kept the same telephone number and used it to advance her career within the company.
 She worked in computer test engineering, electronic assembly, advanced robotic manufacturing, radar systems, and defense programs.
 She engineered for Northrop Grumman (previously known as Westinghouse), and stayed at that corporation for more than thirty years.

 In 1980, she obtained a patent for laser soldering.
 In 1981 she led operations for the B-1B bomber offensive radar.
 She oversaw the production of the first electronically scanned antenna for production aircraft in the world.

-Jenniches has served in many leadership positions at Northrop Grumman Corp: In 1986, she was appointed manager of Systems & Technology Operations.
+Jenniches has held many leadership positions at Northrop Grumman Corp: In 1986, she was appointed manager of Systems & Technology Operations.
 Later she became Vice President of Automation and Information Systems, Vice President of Communications Systems (Electronic Systems sector).
 In 2003, she became the Vice President of the Government Systems Division.